+It began when a store opened years ago near our home in Playa Del Rey.
 I shopped incessantly at Costco, buying everything – groceries, deli items, clothing, appliances, computers, tires, dog food and diapers.
 When I wasn’t shopping there, I was raving to friends and family about the high quality and low prices I always found at Costco.
 I had a crush that turned into a full-blown love affair over the course of a decade.

 But no more.
 The love affair is over.

 What happened?
 Well, I blame it on all on Costco (of course!).
 I’m still the same, but Costco changed.
 It’s true, Costco just quit caring about me – the frugal customer, who still wants the good things in life, and is willing to endure crowds, lines and bulk-buying to get them.

 At the heart of it, I’m a price-driven customer.
 And isn’t that who Costco is targeting?
 It’s in the company name, after all.
 But in the past few years, the price creep upward has been getting me down and driving me look elsewhere for most of my purchases.

 Do you wonder if I’m right?
 Well, let’s take a look: